Wine Laws & Systems

 One of the most bewildering nuances of wine is the system for appellation, or "place of origin."
 As a novice, you don't have to know it all.
 But you do need to know it exists.

-You might see letters as an element on a label, as appellation regulations can apply to boundary designations, grape varieties grown and winemaking practices, which often have an internal tiered structure.
+You might see acronyms as an element on a label.
+These relate to the appellation and follow certain regulations that relate to boundary designations, grape varieties grown and winemaking practices, which often have an internal tiered structure.

 These regulations were born out of the terroir concept — meaning the elements of a place create wines that faithfully express their origin.
 As such, appellation control helps guarantee place-based authenticity.
 It also influences reputation, economics and the perception of quality.
 Just as we expect something different from a Spanish Rioja than a Texas Tempranillo, we might even pay more for that label designation.